diegomics/jATG/6.psmc/README.md

 **TIME_INT**: this variable corresponds to -p (time interval patterns).
 Time intervals are followed by a "+" symbol.
 The number corresponds to the widths in coalescent time units.
 The notation is: "amount of intervals"\*"width"+"amount of intervals"\*"width".
 The program's default is "4+5\*3+4"
 > Example for humans: -p "4+25\*2+4+6"
 >
 > The first interval spans 4 time units, the next 25 intervals spans 2 time units,the 27th interval spans 4 time units, and the last interval spans 6 time units (for a total of 64).
+A poor choice of intervals can lead to over- or underfitting of the model.
+Repeating the analysis using different numbers of time intervals can show whether there is any impact on the inferences (Nadachowska-Brzyska et al. 2016).

 **BOOTST**: number of resampling iterations
 > A higher number of bootstraps generally leads to more precise estimates but increase computational time